Mediator (coactivator): Structure

-The yeast mediator complex is approximately as massive as a small subunit of a eukaryotic ribosome.
-The yeast mediator is composed of 25 subunits, while the mammalian mediator complexes are slightly larger.
-Mediator can be divided into 4 main parts: The head, middle, tail, and the transiently associated CDK8 kinase module.
+The yeast Mediator complex is approximately as massive as a small subunit of a eukaryotic ribosome.
+The yeast Mediator has 25 subunits, while the mammalian Mediator is slightly larger.
+Mediator comprises 4 main parts: the head, middle, tail, and the transiently associated CDK8 kinase module.

-Mediator subunits have many intrinsically disordered regions called "splines", which may be important to allow the structural changes of the mediator that change the function of the complex.
-The figure shows how the splines of the Med 14 subunit connect a large portion of the complex together while still allowing flexibility.
+Mediator subunits have many intrinsically disordered regions called "splines", which may be important to allow the structural changes of Mediator that change the function of the complex.
+Figure 5 shows the splines of the MED14 subunit connecting a large portion of the complex together while still allowing flexibility.

-Mediator complexes that lack a subunit have been found or produced.
-These smaller mediators can still function normally in some activity, but lack other capabilities.
-This indicates a somewhat independent function of some of the subunits while being part of the larger complex.
+Mediator complexes lacking a subunit have been found or produced.
+These smaller complexes can still function normally in some activity, but lack other capabilities.
+This indicates a somewhat independent function of some of the subunits while composing the larger complex.

-Another example of structural variability is seen in vertebrates, in which 3 paralogues of subunits of the cyclin-dependent kinase module have evolved by 3 independent gene duplication events followed by sequence divergence.
-There is a report that mediator forms stable associations with a particular type of non-coding RNA, ncRNA-a.
-These stable associations have also been shown to regulate gene expression in vivo, and are prevented by mutations in MED12 that produce the human disease FG syndrome.
-Thus, the structure of a mediator complex can be augmented by RNA as well as proteinaceous transcription factors.
+Another example of structural variability is seen in vertebrates, in which 3 paralogues of subunits of the cyclin-dependent kinase (CDK) module have evolved by 3 independent gene duplication events followed by sequence divergence.
+There is a report that Mediator stably associates with a particular type of non-coding RNA, ncRNA-a.
+These stable associations regulate gene expression in vivo, and are prevented by mutations in MED12 that produce the human disease FG syndrome.
+Thus, the structure of a Mediator complex can be augmented by RNA as well as proteinaceous transcription factors.